andrewwowens/survival_of_the_fittest/README.md

 This analysis looks specifically on restaurants which originally achieved an A rating as their initial grade from the Department of Health with the aim of understanding how long such restaurants on average retain their grade.

+Interestly, the majority of ratings losses appear distributed in roughly 6 month cycles, likely due to the cadence of the inspection cycle as shown in the distribution of grade changes from A to a lesser grade by days from the initial inspection date.

 ![alt tag](https://github.com/andrewwowens/survival_of_the_fittest/blob/master/distribution_of_ratings_losses.png)

 The initial results show that restaurants in the Bronx diverge from the rest of the NYC boroughs in their ability to retain their A rating after roughly a year from their initial inspection dates.